Full Ticket Terms & Conditions

 6. Assumption of Risk

-Guests voluntarily assume all risks associated with attending the Event, including but not limited to crowds, weather, slips, trips and falls, ferries, docks, vessels, open water, motion and sea conditions, alcohol consumption, loud sounds and live event production equipment.
-Such risks may include serious injury, illness, drowning, property damage, or death.
+Guest voluntarily elects to attend and participate in the Event with knowledge of these risks and, to the fullest extent permitted by applicable law, guests knowingly and voluntarily assumes all risks, known or unknown, foreseeable and unforeseeable, arising out of or associated with attending the Event, including but not limited to risks relating to terrorism, security incidents, emergency response measures or delays, drone or unmanned aircraft operations, crowds, the acts or omissions of other attendees or third parties, weather, slips, trips and falls, ferries, docks, vessels, open water, motion and sea conditions, alcohol consumption, loud sounds and live event production equipment.
+Such risks may include series injury, illness, drowning, property damage, or death.
+Guest accepts sole responsibility for any injury, loss, damage or death that guest may suffer in connection with the Event.

 7. Release of Liability